mariomandelGit/air-draw-signature/README.md

-This is a project that will allow a user to create an e-signature using a blue target object.
-This project uses openCV to track the users target and then saves the signature as a png file.
+This is a project that will allow a user to create an e-signature using a blue target object or just draw in blue, green, red, or yellow.
+This project uses openCV to track the users target and then allows the user to save their drawing as a png file.